WTCI: Digitalization and new studios

 In 2003, WTCI announced it would relocate from its old studios located on the Chattanooga State campus to its current location on Bonnyshire Drive, since the cost of renovating the 37-year-old building was deemed prohibitive.
 Previously, station manager Victor Hogstrom had pointed out the location had poor visibility, as the Chattanooga State campus had grown around it.
 The station did not relocate to the facility until October 2007; construction work was necessary to build out the shell of the building, which had once housed a batting cage, to hold two studios and offices.
 The previous building was sold back to Chattanooga State for incorporation into its campus as a classroom and laboratory building.
 Previously, Chattanooga State had made overtures toward a merger with WTCI, a move rebuffed by station board members, who felt the proposed transfer amounted to a takeover.
 Later, in 2015, the University of Tennessee at Chattanooga floated spinning off its public radio station, WUTC, and having it merge with WTCI to counter budget shortfalls.

 Paul Grove, who had been WTCI's general manager for 13 years, left the station in 2019 to become the general manager of WEDU in Tampa, Florida.
 He was replaced by Bob Culkeen, who had served in management positions for a variety of public TV stations.

 Local programming

 WTCI produces a range of local public affairs and community service programs.
-In 2022–23, these included a documentary series, Greater Chattanooga; The A List with Alison Leibovitz, a weekly interview show; and weekly highlights of Chattanooga City Council meetings.
+In 2022–23, these included a documentary series, Greater Chattanooga; The A List with Alison Lebovitz, a weekly interview show; and weekly highlights of Chattanooga City Council meetings.